r06921039/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
 **Describe your setting, players, activity and goals here.**

+#### Setting:
+The interactive device will act like a indicator.
+The interactive device will detact the track.
+When users are aiming off the track, the indicator will turn red and tell the users which way they should aim.
+When the users aim on the right way, the indicator will turn green.
+The interactions happen in the golf course when users are playing golf.

+#### Players:
+Person who is using the golf club.

+#### Activity:
+Whenever the users aimed on the wrong way, the interactive device will turn red and let the users know which way they should aim.

+#### Goals:
+To make users' life more convenient and easier.
+Users can play golf better.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**